 Called the great mimicker, hip bursitis symptoms can be mistaken for symptoms of other conditions.
 To diagnose hip bursitis, a doctor must rule out other problems that could cause outer hip pain, such as hip osteoarthritis, tendonitis, snapping hip syndrome, iliotibial band syndrome, and conditions affecting the low back.

-To identify the root cause of hip pain, a doctor will use some or all of the diagnostic approaches described below:
+To identify the root cause of hip pain, a doctor will use a combination of diagnostic tools.

 In This Article: